jubairskv/Namast-React/README.md

 contolling Ui based on data or location, how the UI looks like using config data=config-comes from backend
-Ui chnaged based on the backend data if my in loation has no carousel data ui will chnaged based on the backend data
+Ui chnaged based on the backend data if my in loation has no carousel data ui will chnaged based on the backend data what is difference between .js and .jsx extension why we need key in react when ever you use map use key in there and also when data snt new cards data it wont render whole cards only it will rerender the exact snted card for optmizing the page if u wont use key it will rerenderr every cards in why do we use key in react key={restaurant.card.card.id}     //good practice
+Keys help React identify which items have changed, are added, or are removed.

+key={index}  //dont use index for key  //bad practice React itself says dont use key as index